What is the Sternum

 1. Sternoclavicular Joint: A synovial joint formed between the sternum and the clavicle.

-2. Sternocostal Joints: These joints are formed between sternum and the medial ends of the costal cartilages of the 1st – 7th ribs.
+2. Sternocostal Joints: These joints are formed between the sternum and the medial ends of the costal cartilages of the 1st – 7th ribs.
 The joint between the 1st rib and the sternum is cartilaginous, but the remaining ones are synovial.

 The sternum develops from a pair of sternal bands, called sternal bars, during the sixth developmental week of fetal life.
 These bars are concentrated mesenchymal cells found on either side of the midline.
 They arise from the parietal layer of the lateral plate mesoderm.
 Afterward, they convert into pre-cartilaginous structures that migrate and fuse in a craniocaudal direction, forming the sternal plate.